Science Activities for Kids

 And if your kids like this video, see if any of these books appeal to them also.

-What if There Were No Bees?: A Book about the Grassland Ecosystem (Food Chain Reactions) by Suzanne Slade
+What if There Were No Bees? by Suzanne Slade

 The Magic School Bus Plants Seeds: A Book About How Living Things Grow by Joanna Cole

 Ms. Frizzle’s class is growing a beautiful garden, but Phoebe’s plot is empty.
 Her flowers are at her old school!
 So, the kids climb aboard the Magic School Bus.
 They go to Phoebe’s old school to get some of her old flowers, but they end up actually going inside the flowers.
-Follow the kids’ colorful adventure as they learn how living things grow.
+Follow the kids’ colorful adventures as they learn how living things grow. [picture book, ages 6 and up]

 The Magic School Bus Inside a Beehive by Joanna Cole